Iowa–Minnesota football rivalry: History

-Aftermath

 Governor Olson later offered Floyd up as the grand prize in a statewide essay-writing contest, which was won by 14-year-old Robert Jones.
 However, Floyd ended up on Donald Gjerdrum’s family farm.
 Unfortunately, the living “Floyd of Rosedale” wasn’t vaccinated, something that came as a surprise to Gjerdrum’s father, who assumed since it came from the university it would be up-to-date on its shots.
 Floyd died of cholera just eight months after making headlines, but the “Floyd of Rosedale” trophy tradition lives on.

 Since the two schools could not continue wagering a live pig, Governor Olson commissioned Saint Paul sculptor Charles Brioschi to capture Floyd's image.
 The result is a 98 lb bronze pig trophy, 21 in long and 15 in high.
 Iowa and Minnesota have played for the Floyd of Rosedale every year since then.
 The winner of the game is entitled to keep the trophy until the following year's contest.

-One of the rivalry's most notable games was in the 1960 NCAA University Division football season when undefeated #3 Minnesota met undefeated #1 Iowa in Minneapolis.
-The game was for the Big Ten Championship, the 1961 Rose Bowl berth, and the #1 ranking.
+One of the rivalry's most notable games was in the 1960 college football season when undefeated No. 3 Minnesota met undefeated No. 1 Iowa in Minneapolis.
+The game was for the Big Ten Conference championship, the 1961 Rose Bowl berth, and the No. 1 ranking.
 Minnesota won 27–10.

-In 2008, Rivals.com named Floyd of Rosedale the top rivalry trophy in college football.